 B) maintained a valid certification from the RID; or

-C) maintained a valid Illinois Board for Evaluation of Interpreters (IL BEI) Basic Certification or higher issued by the Illinois Deaf and Hard of Hearing Commission.
+C) maintained a valid Board for Evaluation of Interpreters (BEI) Basic Certification or higher issued by a state that is a licensed user of the BEI system.

 3) Each applicant for approval for oral transliteration also shall have attained Transliteration Skills Certification at Level 3 or above.

 4) If the applicant is unable to provide evidence of meeting one of the criteria set forth in subsection (a)(2), a one-time, interim approval shall be granted if each of the following conditions are met.
 The interim approval is valid until June 30 following two years of the approval being issued.
 The provisions of this subsection (a)(4) shall not apply to individuals who held initial approval issued prior to June 30, 2013.

 A) The applicant provides evidence of meeting one of the criteria listed in subsection (a)(1).

 b) Validity; Renewal

 Approval shall be valid for five fiscal years, subject to the provisions of Section 21B-20 of the Code, and shall be renewable upon presentation of evidence that, during the five-year period of the approval's validity, the individual has completed 50 clock hours of professional development activities (see Section 25.800).
 Sign language interpreter approvals shall be renewed between April 1 and June 30 of each renewal cycle.
 If the approval is not renewed during this time period it will expire and any required professional development must be completed prior to a new approval being issued.